PiotrWalczak2001/Bookshelf/README.md

 ### Controllers

 - AccountController (authenticate/register)
-- BookController (Getting all books / book details by Id / adding new book / deleting / updating)
+- BookController (Getting all books / book details by Id / adding new book / deleting / updating / read book from database)
 - CategoryController (Getting all categories / category details by Id / adding new category / deleting)
 - ShelfController (Getting all shelves / user shelf by Id / adding new shelf / deleting updating / adding shelfbooks to shlef and removing)